-Your Qualified Surviving Spouses/Qualified Surviving Domestic Partners are eligible to receive a health subsidy if all of the following conditions are met:
+Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner is eligible to receive a health subsidy if all of the following conditions are met:

-- 1. You had at least 10 years of service; - At the time of your death, you were receiving a health subsidy or if you died prior to receiving a health subsidy, you would be eligible to receive a health subsidy if alive today; and - 3.
-Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner must be enrolled in a Board-approved health plan (offered by LAFRA, LAPRA, UFLAC).
+- 1. You had at least 10 years of service; - At the time of your death, you were receiving a health subsidy or if you died prior to receiving a health subsidy, you would be eligible to receive a health subsidy if alive today; and - Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner must be enrolled in a Board-approved health plan (offered by LAFRA, LAPRA, UFLAC; or - 4.
+Participating in the Health Insurance Premium Reimbursement (HIPR) program.

-Your maximum health subsidy and that of your Qualified Surviving Spouse/Domestic Partner are frozen at the July 1, 2011, level if:
+Your maximum health subsidy and that of your Qualified Surviving Spouse or Domestic Partner are frozen at the July 1, 2011, level if: